 - Communicate what kind of mentorship role you are able to be for your mentee (i.e. if you choose not to do one-on-one coaching, explain that so that the expectations are clear from the beginning).

-- For coaching/teammate mentorship roles: Ask mentees what their goals are, if any.
+- Ask mentees what their goals are, if any.
 Talk about what you can work with them on to meet their goals.

 - Other than helping mentees directly, mentors can suggest possible clinics (and skills drills) as well.